azegas/dotfiles/vscode/configs.md

 ## At work

-1. Order SID LAR (if on work laptop)
+1. Order SID LAR (if on work laptop) (if don't have LAR - simply don't make symlinks, but copy the settings/keybindings from this repo and paste in Roaming folder)

 ```bash
 # jeigu darai darbe - galimai po direktorijos pokyciu - neuzsisakiau lar ir pridejau fiziskai tuos failiukus i roaming/code/user forlderi, ne symlinkas